whatsmyfit/whatsmyfit-write-lambda/README.md

 1. `docker build -t aws/codebuild/nodejs:10.14.1 .`
 1. `./codebuild_build.sh -i "aws/codebuild/nodejs:10.14.1" -a "./codebuild"`

+You can also ssh into the CodeBuild docker image to debug and run build steps manually with `docker run -it -v whatsmyfit-write-lambda:/whatsmyfit-write-lambda aws/codebuild/nodejs:10.14.1 /bin/bash`

 ### Check for outdated NPM dependencies
 ```(bash)
 $ yarn outdated